Search

 1. Act Quickly: The key to removing blood from silk fabric is not to let the stain set.
 The longer a stain sits, the harder it may be to remove.

 2. Soak the Silk Bedding in Cold Water : Your Mulberry Park Silks sheets can be easily laundered in your washing machine, so feel free to manually soak them in cold water in a bucket, sink, or even a clean tub for a bed sheet.
-This is most effective for a fresh blood stain that has not yet “set” into the fabric.
-Use very cold water (hot or warm water can cause the stain to set) and gentle rubbing motion to dissolve.
+This is most effective for a fresh blood stain that has not yet “set” into the fabric fibers.
+Use cold water (hot water or warm water can cause the stain to set) and gentle rubbing motion to dissolve.
 Silk is a delicate fabric, so take care not to rub too vigorously.

 3. Rinse silk bedding from the “wrong” side of the fabric .
 Hold the dull side of the charmeuse silk fabric under a stream of cold water.
 The force of the water will help move the stain out of the silk from back to front (you may need to turn your silk pillowcase inside out to do this most effectively).

 4. Pre-soak or pre-treat with an enzyme detergent.
-For a stubborn stain or a dried blood stain, you can pre-treat or pre-soak the fabric with an enzyme-based laundry detergent.
+For a stubborn stain or dried blood stains, you can pre-treat or pre-soak the fabric with an enzyme-based laundry detergent.
 (Note: we typically suggest using an enzyme-free mild detergent to wash silk sheets on a regular basis.
 Removing a blood stain is one of the few exceptions where an enzyme cleaner formula is acceptable.
 See more below).
 Use a gentle, pH neutral formula and test first on an inconspicuous area.

 5. At minimum, blot the stain.
 If you are unable to rinse or soak, at minimum use a clean cloth or paper towel rinsed in cold or cool water and blot the stained area, ideally from the reverse side of the fabric.
 Using this damp cloth should prevent a dry blood stain from forming and make it easier to remove later on.